Holy Names University provides students the opportunity to earn a Masters in Music in Music Education with Kodály Emphasis.

-- The Kennedy Arts Center houses a folk song collection that has been declared an archive by the Library of Congress.
+- The Eleanor G. Locke Music Resource Center houses a folk song collection that has been declared an archive by the Library of Congress.
 This special collection, representing major and minor regional and ethnic groups in the United States, is uniquely organized according to pedagogical content and has proved invaluable to teachers who come to select songs for teaching musical skills through singing.
+Over 500 songs are now online and feature scores, recordings and game instructions.

 - The curriculum features core courses in pedagogy, solfège and musicianship, choral conducting, folk music, children’s vocal pedagogy, and choral singing.